-I am a political scientist (DSocSci), working at the intersections of political theory and empirical analysis of contemporary issues, events, and concerns in global politics.
+I am a political scientist (DSocSci, Title of Docent), working at the intersections of political theory and empirical analysis of contemporary issues, events, and concerns in global politics.
 I am a first-generation college graduate, originally from Tampere, Finland.
-I currently live in Helsinki with my partner and kid.
+I currently work at the University of Jyväskylä (as a senior lecturer of political science) and reside in Helsinki.
 Previously, I have lived in New York City, Ithaca (N.Y.), Verona, and Aberystwyth.

 The basic premise of my scholarly approach is that in order to make sense of current political realities in a meaningful way, one needs to move reflectively between conceptual, theoretical, and empirical levels of analysis.
 Combining research on concrete incidents with critical reflection on the basic concepts of our political vocabulary, their historical roots and theoretical underpinnings, is imperative.
 Equally, political (or IR) theory worth its salt must be capable of engaging with the key experiences of its time.